Noob Reviews #2: Macanudo Cafe Hyde Park

 Smelling the wrapper and filler, I picked up some fresh honey with a pinch of vanilla.
 It reminds me of standing in line at a bakery, taking in the collective sugary sweet aroma.
 The pre-light draw had a bit more resistance than I expected, but not too much.
 It brought me a tobacco and raisin flavor, with some plum hovering around in the background.

 After ignition, the first thing I noticed was a fairly dense wood flavor and some tame black pepper.
 The cigar easily put out giant balloons of smoke.
 The burn went a little off track, but must have read my mind and promptly corrected itself.
 Eventually the body on the wood flavor started to thin out a bit, and revealed itself to be a pretty standard cedar flavor.
 I found myself staring at the ash over and over.
 It was a vibrant, off-white and the texture reminded me of coral stone.
-Passing notes included some mild leather and a strong, hearty, momentarily-blinding chocolate milk.
+Passing notes included some subtle leather and a strong, hearty, momentarily-blinding chocolate milk.

 As I come into the second 3rd of the cigar, a very subtle cinnamon flavor slowly makes itself apparent.
 The ash still looks great and seems to have no intention of letting go.
 I start to get quick flavor bursts on the finish.
 These notes kept on changing and would vanish faster than they appeared.
 Sometimes it would be a heavy chocolate, like the kind of rich dessert you get at a restaurant and only take two bites of.
 The other flavor I couldn’t really figure out.
 The best I can do is umami.
 It was otherworldly and savory.